 How a Russian-Ukraine conflict might hit global markets

-LONDON, Jan 21 (Reuters) - A potential invasion of Ukraine by neighbouring Russia would be felt across a number of markets, from wheat and energy prices and the region's sovereign dollar bonds to safe have assets.
+LONDON, Jan 25 (Reuters) - A potential invasion of Ukraine by neighbouring Russia would be felt across a number of markets, from wheat and energy prices and the region's sovereign dollar bonds to safe-haven assets and stock markets.

-Below are four charts showing where a potential escalation of tensions could be felt across global markets:
+Below are five charts showing where a potential escalation of tensions could be felt across global markets:

 1/SAFE HAVENS